colmdoyle/babel/README.md

+# ARCHIVED

+This piece of sample code has been archived.
+For more up to date samples, check out some of the other repositories on https://github.com/slackapi

 # Babel

 A Slack API sample of an application for "translating" your company's internal lingo.
 Helps new hires by allowing them to get a definition of phrases like "OKR" without having to ask